 Any and all other taxes, fees, surcharges, excises, and so on, whether from the United States, the Winner’s state, the Winner’s locality, or anywhere else on the planet, are the responsibility of the Prize Winner.

 For further details, including any restrictions or caveats, see the Legal Details section of the website.

-Possible State incentives, up to $2,500: In some states, the purchaser of an electric vehicle is eligible for an incentive from that state.
-Tesla, Inc., maintains its own list of state incentives, which may be found here.
+In some locations, the purchaser of an electric vehicle is eligible for an incentive from their state, local government, or utility.
+Tesla, Inc., maintains its own list of state and local incentives, which may be found here.

-There are only a few things you should know when purchasing a ticket for the Sixth Annual Climate XChange Tesla Raffle .
+There are only a few things you should know when purchasing a ticket for the Seventh Annual Climate XChange Tesla Raffle .
 If you want more details, you can find them on our Ticket Purchasing Details Page.

 The price of a single ticket is $250.

 All ticket sales are final.

 We will print all raffle ticket stubs and enter your ticket stub into the Drawing.
 More details about that on our Ticket Purchasing Details Page.

 In order to download your ticket from the link delivered by email or text, you must sign it by entering your initials, indicating your acknowledgement of receipt of the purchase confirmation.
 The signature is important to us, because it lets us know that you downloaded the ticket.
 However, even if you don’t sign and download the ticket and even if we never hear back from you, your ticket stub will still be entered into the Drawing and you will still have a chance to win one of the Raffle’s Prizes!